miklevin/MikeLev.in/_posts/2025-10-01-crafting-the-automation-wand.md

 Reading API key from /home/mike/.config/articleizer/api_key.txt...
 Calling the Gemini API directly...
 (This may take a moment)
-WARNING: All log messages before absl::InitializeLog() is called are written to STDERR E0000 00:00:[some address]   [some number] alts_credentials.cc:93] ALTS creds ignored.
+WARNING: All log messages before absl::InitializeLog() is called are written to STDERR [Numbers deleted] alts_credentials.cc:93] ALTS creds ignored.
 Not running on GCP and untrusted ALTS is not enabled.
 Successfully received response from API.
 Successfully parsed JSON instructions.
 Formatting final Jekyll post...